 Following postseason berths in both of his first two years, Northeast’s 2008 team found its stride.
 The Tigers compiled a 34-20 overall record, including a 14-3 mark versus league foes that helped Northeast secure its seventh MACJC North Division championship in the previous eight years.

-After attending Northeast as a student and working as a manager for the baseball program under Northeast Hall of Fame coach Ray Scott, Long returned to Booneville in the spring of 1997 to complete an internship through the University of Mississippi (Ole Miss).
+After attending Northeast as a student and working as a manager for the baseball program under Northeast Hall of Fame coach and current vice president of student services Ray Scott, Long returned to Booneville in the spring of 1997 to complete an internship through the University of Mississippi (Ole Miss).

 He joined the Northeast family full time that summer as the director of the college’s health and fitness center, which he planned and developed, and as assistant director of student activities.